Least area Spherical Catenoids in Hyperbolic Three-Dimensional Space

+\begin{theorem}[Fischer-Colbrie and Schoen] Let $\Sigma$ be a complete minimal surface in a complete Riemannian $3$-manifold $M$, then $\Sigma$ is stable if and only if there exists a positive function $\phi:\Sigma\to\R$ such that $\Lcal{}\phi=0$. \end{theorem}

-If $\Sigma$ is compact with nonempty boundary, the {\em Morse index} or {\em index} of $\Sigma$ is the number of negative eigenvalues of the Jacobi operator $\Lcal$ (counting with multiplicity) acting on the space of smooth sections of the normal bundle that vanishes on $\partial\Sigma$.
-In this case, we say that $\Sigma$ is {\em stable} if its Morse index is zero, or equivalently if
+The \emph{Morse index} of compact connected subdomain $\Omega$ of $\Sigma$ is the number of negative eigenvalues of the Jacobi operator $\Lcal$ (counting with multiplicity) acting on the space of smooth sections of the normal bundle that vanishes on $\partial\Omega$.
+The \emph{Morse index} of $\Sigma$ is the supremum of the Morse indices of compact subdomains of $\Sigma$.

-for all $u\in{}C_{0}^{\infty}(\Sigma)$.
-If $\Sigma$ is a complete (non-compact) minimal surface without boundary, then its Morse index is the supremum of the Morse indices of compact subdomains of $\Sigma$.
-In this case, it is {\em globally stable} or {\em stable} if any compact subdomain of $\Sigma$ is stable.
-For a complete minimal surface $\Sigma$ without boundary, an subdomain $D\subset\Sigma$ is said to be {\em weakly stable} if

-for all $u\in{}C_{0}^{\infty}(D)$.
-An {\em open} subdomain $D\subset\Sigma$ is {\em maximally weakly stable} if it is weakly stable and any other open subdomain that is larger than $D$ is unstable.